 Unfortunately, we don’t have an oral LD50 for DMAA to compare to in mice for an apples-to-apples comparison here.

 Also, even though this DMHA oral LD50 is quite high, we’re not rats.
-We’d never try even a miniscule fraction of that amount.
+It’s a very bad idea to try even a fraction of that amount.

 Intravenously – far lower LD50s…